tangophi/Artnet_DMX_SD_Card/README.md

 ### Used in this project

-Library to use Madrix with ESP8266 - Example works!!! https://github.com/rstephan/ArtnetWifi
+Library to use Madrix with ESP8266
+https://github.com/rstephan/ArtnetWifi

-Original Artnet library - one example is to capture DMX frames, store it in sd card and play them back - Example ArtnetNeoPixelSD.ino works !!! https://github.com/natcl/Artnet https://github.com/natcl/Artnet/tree/master/examples/ArtnetNeoPixelSD
+Original Artnet library - one example is to capture DMX frames, store it in a SD card and play them back
+https://github.com/natcl/Artnet
+https://github.com/natcl/Artnet/tree/master/examples/ArtnetNeoPixelSD